To book call us on:

 • Days 1-2 » Gothenburg

 Arrive in Gothenburg and make your way to your city centre hotel.
-Built in the 1923 for the World Expo, the old building is all marble detailing and grand staircases while a 2011 renovation added in a more artsy – and quintessentially Scandi –vibe.
+Draken was formally the hub for culture, dance and entertainment.
+It has now been reborn as a house of experiences.
+On the ground floor, you can experience the unique dining concept at Heurlins restaurant or enjoy stunning views of the Gothenburg skyline on the 33rd floor brasserie.
+Try the wonderful rooftop bar and terrace one floor up in this artsy – and quintessentially Scandi –vibe property.
 Spend your time in the city wandering its cobbled streets and quaint canals.
 The latter are best explored on a kayak tour, a truly unique way of seeing the sights.
 With Sweden enjoying something of a foodie revival, the café culture and markets are particularly good too, as are Sweden’s largest botanic gardens.
 For further respite, consider taking a ferry out to one of the city’s surrounding islands that make up its wild archipelago.
 Here, ambling walks present panoramic sea views.
 Return to the world’s largest floating ship museum, made of 20 historical crafts that track Gothenburg’s maritime history from fishing boats to firefighting ships.

 Meals: Breakfast